• Home

 In my practice, I am a Registered Practical Nurse (RPN) and Certified Breastfeeding Specialist with clinical experience in maternal–infant care.
 I have completed all required IBCLC education and clinical practice hours and am scheduled to write the IBCLC board examination in April 2026.
 My care is grounded in nursing practice, evidence-based lactation support, and trauma-informed, family-centred care.

 Your privacy matters.
-All personal information is kept confidential and handled in accordance with PHIPA and professional nursing standards regulated by the College of Nurses of Ontario (CNO).
+All personal information is kept confidential and handled in accordance with PHIPA and professional nursing standards regulated by the College of Nurses of Ontario (CNO), especially when providing lactation support, newborn care, and postpartum support.

 Get gentle feeding tips, newborn care guidance, and postpartum support delivered with care, not overwhelm.
 No spam.
 Just practical support when you need it.